sara-sabr/ITStrategy/TeamMandate/Presentation.md

 *Option 2*

-Engage busines lines about available funding how highly desired, or high priority, functions
+Engage business lines about available funding how highly desired, or high priority, functions

 *Option 3*